geoschem/integrated_methane_inversion/resources/containers/base-image/README.md

 This directory contains the files necessary to build a docker image with all the necessary dependencies for running the IMI.
 The build time for this image takes a long time to build the spack dependencies, so it is meant to contain the software dependencies that take significant time to build and are not regularly updated (gcc, esmf, conda, etc).
 This is then used as a base-image for the imi Dockerfile, which adds the relevant imi source code to the image.

 # Dockerfile
 Dockerfiles contain a list of instructions to build an image with the necessary dependencies preinstalled.
 The Dockerfile starts with the amazonlinux:2 image available on dockerhub -- this image already contains the aws-cli.
-The Dockerfile then runs several installation scripts (located in the install-scripts/ directory) to install conda, spack, slurm, and any other necessary dependencies
+The Dockerfile then runs several installation scripts (located in the install-scripts/ directory) to install micromamba (conda), spack, slurm, and any other necessary dependencies

 ## Prerequisites
 [Docker](https://www.docker.com/) must be installed to run or build IMI docker containers.